A Thousand and One... Americas

 A Thousand and One...
 Americas (Las mil y una...
 Americas) is a Spanish animated television series produced by BRB Internacional and Televisión Española to celebrate the 5th centenary of Christopher Columbus' voyage to America.

 Plot

-The series focuses on the adventures of Chris, a 10-year-old boy, and his yellowish dog Lon.
+The series focuses on the adventures of Chris (named so as a tribute to Christopher Columbus who discovered America.
+Like Columbus, Chris also discovers it in his imagination), a 10-year-old boy, and his yellowish dog Lon.
 Chris accidentally discovers an old book at the attic which belonged to his grandfather, which he brought with him from his journeys.
 The book makes him and his dog time travel through imagination to historical occurrences of different nations which lived in the Americas before their discovery by Columbus in 1492.

 Dubbing

 The series has been dubbed and subtitled in English, Spanish, Serbian, Macedonian, Greek (dubbed only) and Hebrew.

 Music

 The opening and ending songs of the Spanish version were performed by the famous group Mocedades, which reached 2nd place in the 1973 Eurovision Song Contest.

 Regional releases

-No DVD or VHS releases has ever been made of the series, although the complete show is available (in Spanish) in BRB's YouTube channel.
+No DVD or VHS release has ever been made of the series, although the complete show is available (in Spanish) in BRB's YouTube channel.